 - Whisk in the baking powder.
 Let the batter rest while you heat the griddle.
 It slightly thickens as it rests.

 - Heat a nonstick griddle or a large, 12-inch nonstick skillet over medium heat (not higher).
-Spray it with oil.
-Using a 1.5-tablespoon cookie scoop, pour mounds of the batter onto the griddle.
+If you use an electric stovetop, heat it over medium-low heat.
+Spray the skillet with oil.
+Using a 1.5-tablespoon cookie scoop, pour small mounds of the batter onto the griddle.
 A double-burner griddle will accommodate 8 pancakes.
 A large skillet will hold 3 or 4.

 - Transfer the cooked pancakes to a plate, cover them with foil to keep them warm, and cook the remaining pancakes.
 Serve immediately.